-The Informed Consent form, and other oral history release documents, will always be important best practice for narrators, interviewers, repository libraries and archives, and, of course, researchers requesting use of materials.
+The Informed Consent form, and other oral history release documents, are important best practice for narrators, interviewers, repository libraries and archives, and, of course, researchers requesting use of materials.
 In the archive, recordings and transcripts appear to be the most requested.

-Imagine a scenario by which future relatives or researchers hope to discover information about sound recordings, and no available reference points or finding aids can help to discover content.
-Retrieving information, in the future as today, remains dependent on the criteria offered by the researcher’s work.
+Imagine a scenario by which future relatives or researchers hope to discover information about sound recordings, and no available reference point or finding aid help to discover content.
+Retrieving information, in the future as today, remains dependent on the criteria present within the researcher’s work.

-It is perfectly conceivable that born digital information not preserved properly, or presented by helpful finding aids, will be lost to an abysmal (believe me, you don’t even want to think about it) abyss of irrelevant keywords, search terms, and antiquated databases.
+It is perfectly conceivable that born digital information not preserved properly, or presented by helpful finding aid, will be lost to the abysmal abyss of irrelevant keyword, search term, and non-user antiquated database.

 To help prevent this: Document Your Work.

 A general definition of informed consent in relation to oral history can be found by reading and repeating already established projects.
-Seriously, read, or at least scan, this blogroll, and move on to other sources of information that discuss the importance of clear, concise, and weel-written consent documentation.
+Seriously.
+Read, or at least scan, this blogroll, and move-on to other sources of information that discuss clear, concise, and well-written consent documentation.
 Spelling checks, grammar usage, simple design intended to be read — points between style, time management, and transparency; en total, a completed bureaucratic digital workflow that you’re promising to have time to fill-out, at least partially… These details can make or break project success.

-My own Informed Consent Release Form makes relevant connections between narrators, interviewers, and sound recording archives.
-Notice its chill and to the point single page length.
-This particular document bears no institutional logos or contact information, a short form to supplement necessary information for projects, archival institutions, or museums.
+My own Informed Consent Release Form connects narrators, interviewers, and sound recording archives to one another.
+Notice its single page length.
+This particular document bears no institutional logo or contact information, a short form to supplement (sometimes only temporarily) necessary information for project show runners, archival institutions, or museums.

 I highly recommend that staff have access to these forms in an easily shared PDF format (useful for email, blogs, and social media).

 Every interview, and especially potential oral history projects, should have at least one signed narrator informed consent form available.
-Oral history release forms help interviewers and narrators create verified proof of informed consent, while at the same time, these documents promote best practice and future accessibility concerns of cataloged narrative recordings.
+Oral history release forms help interviewers and narrators create verified proof of informed consent.
+At the same time, these documents promote best practice for future accessibility concerns of cataloged digital narrative recordings.